Combined Bachelor’s + Master’s Degrees

 If you are currently a CDM student and interested in combining your CDM bachelor’s degree with a non-CDM graduate degree, please contact the respective college for admission and application procedures.

 Students enrolled in the Bachelor of Arts in Computing or the

 Bachelor of Arts in Professional Studies with a major in Computing joint degree programs between CDM and the School of Continuing and Professional Studies are eligible for this program.
 Interested students who meet the admission criteria for a combined degree should contact

 SCPS Academic Services for more information.
 Advanced programs (e.g., JD/MS, MFA, and PhD) are not eligible for the combined degree program.

 - Sophomore status (at least 44 quarter hours earned)

 - Minimum of 12 quarter hours earned at DePaul

 - GPA of 3.3 or higher in courses taken at DePaul

-.
-Students will follow the master's degree program requirements for the term they are admitted to the master's degree program.
+To earn the master's degree, the student must complete the requirements of the graduate degree, and will follow the master's degree program requirements for the term they are admitted to the program.
+Only graduate CDM courses may apply in the selected graduate CDM program.